Tackle the credit crunch with Cheshire East libraries

 Not sure which way to turn?
 If the credit crunch is affecting you, don't be afraid to ask for help - contact you local Citizen's Advice Bureau or visit their Adviceguide website for further information.

 - Out of work?
 Visit the Finding a job section of Gov.UK for help and advice about moving forward.
 The 20+ section is specifically aimed at adults

 - The Money Advice Service Provides a wide range of information to help manage your money better, including how to deal with debt problems

 - Money saving expert - Visit the Money Saving Expert website for information on saving and managing money

 - The Pension Service Advisors can discuss your financial situation and possible benefit entitlements

-Learn My Way has a useful online workshop, Look after the Pennies - online, which is especially designed to help older people make the most of their money and find savings online.
+Learn My Way has a useful online workshop, Managing Your Money Online, which is especially designed to help older people make the most of their money and find savings online.